-Inflows 2021
+Inflows 2022

-The expected inflows from permit and licenses were less by GHC 5.2 million due to customers' reluctance to pay regulatory or mandatory fees/charges due to the energy sector cash-freeze facing institutions.
+The expected inflows from permit and licenses were less by GHC 14.5 million due to customers' reluctance to pay regulatory or mandatory fees/charges due to the energy sector cash-freeze facing institutions.

-Outflows 2021
+Outflows 2022

-Expenditures incurred during the period fell short of the budget by GH¢ 37.2 million due to COVID 19 restrictions and its impact on the activities in the energy sector.
+Expenditures incurred during the period fell short of the budget by GHC 22.7 million due to working capital management policies put in place by management.